BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 However, there is **no causal relationship** between the two;
 society does not cause consciousness to occur, neither do people consciously create and manage society.
 The relationship between the two is rather one of constant *irritation* (which may be also translated to *confusion*) with the one reacting to the other, but always on its own terms.
-The dynamics are not linear but *chaotic*.
+The dynamics are non-linear and tend to be *chaotic*.

 If the political system enact a new law to steer the economy, it can only try to do so via irritation.
 How the economy will react is not up to politics.
 If climate activists glue themselves to the ground to generate awareness, they may achive their goal or they may not.
 What happens is quite difficult to predict.
 How does the media report on the issue if its rational is to further differentiate between information and non-information?